 The Surrey Bird Club is a society of people interested in wild birds in the County of Surrey, England.
 Members include professional ornithologists, amateur birdwatchers, people who love nature and those who care about the future of birdlife in the County.

 The Club was founded in 1957, became a registered charity in 1967 and is affiliated to the British Trust for Ornithology (the BTO).

 We welcome everyone to the club.
+Membership for juniors and young people under the age of 23 is free.
 Members receive a quarterly newsletter together with a copy of the published bird report.
 So why not join?.

 We collect thousands of records each year from which we produce the annual bird report.
 Find out how to submit your records.